BlenderCN-Org/io_scene_mudrunner/README.md

 If you use the default `Coordinate System: Left-Handed` and `Up Axis: Y`, then you don't need to rotate or mirror your model.
 The exporter will handle that for you.

 Different types of MudRunner objects have varying support for coordinate space transformations in the object hierarchy.
-Choose the `Propagate` setting accordingly, or leave the `Propagate` setting as `auto` for the exporter to choose for you.
+Choose the `Propagate` setting accordingly, or leave the `Propagate` setting as `Auto` for the exporter to choose for you.

 For a static model, overlay model, or grass, set `Propagate: All`.
 All transformations are pushed into the meshes, leaving the object hierarchy as simple place holders.